ThomasBertolani/AquaTrack_api/README.md

   If not specified, the response will include all available sensor data (water level, TDS, turbidity, pH, temperature).

 - **`start`**:
   Filter readings starting from this date and time.
-Must be in ISO 8601 format (`YYYY-MM-DDTHH:MM:SS`).

 - **`end`**:
   Filter readings until this date and time.
-Must be in ISO 8601 format (`YYYY-MM-DDTHH:MM:SS`).

 **Request without filters**:
 ```http